 Dinah Glover, Chair of London East Conservatives

-Paul Diamond, Chairman of Comberton Branch, Member Executive Committee
+Paul Diamond, Chairman of Comberton Branch, Member Executive

 Steve Marsden, Member, Bolton West